Featuring the best attractions in the South East Lake District that are accessible by public transport

 Buses stop on the A591, outside the main entrance.

 Elterwater is a picturesque village at the entrance to the spectacular Great Langdale valley.
 Its old slate houses, clear fast flowing river, attractive village green and backdrop of surrounding hills is real Lake District.
 Although only small, the village attracts plenty of visitors being central to some wonderful walking country.
 A good level walk follows the river downstream from the car park to Elterwater lake and beyond to Skelwith Force.
 Other footpaths lead up Langdale valley and surrounding hills.
-There are no shops in the village but refreshments are available at the popular Britannia Inn and adjacent Maple Tree cafe, overlooking the village green.
+There are no shops in the village but refreshments are available at the popular Britannia Inn and adjacent Slates cafe, overlooking the village green.

 Buses stop in the village centre.